How many spokes should I choose for my wheelset?

 - Sapim Race (5.67g per spoke based on 264mm length) spokes are basic, strong double-butted spokes that you will find in most wheelbuild options.
 If you want strong, long-lasting wheels and are not overly concerned about weight, this is a cost-effective option.

 - Sapim Laser (4.25g per spoke based on 264mm length) is the lightest spoke available and although strong if built correctly within a wheel, is the weaker of the three spoke options.
 Asthetically, Laser spokes are skinny and beautiful, though is only recommended for sub-75kg riders.

 - Sapim CX-Ray (4.25g per spoke based on 264mm length) is the best option available for strength, weight and aerodynamics.
 They are also 2-3 times the price of Race and Laser spokes, however they are as light as Laser and also the strongest spoke available.
 Highly recommended for any rider weight.

 - A 23mm wheelset build consists of rims, hubs, spokes and nipples built into strong, long-lasting wheels.
 I also offer a 1 year guarantee on the workmanship of wheels, so if for any reason they go out of true – such as hitting a small pothole, I’ll get your wheels true and perfect for riding once again.
 Just send the affected wheels back to me for re-truing.

 - Once your rims wear out, I also offer a re-rimming service which is £60 for a wheelset or £30 per wheel plus the cost of a new set of rims.

 - Your wheelset will also require rim-tape, quick-release skewers, tyres and tubes, and a cassette for gears or a cog for fixed/ single speed options.
 These extras are available to purchase separately from 23MM.
 Let us know in advance whether you would like these separately purchased extras fitted to your wheelset.
-I’ll do this for no additional charge.
+I’ll do this for no additional labour charge.